Cannabis cultivation: Flowering and fruition

 The flowering phase varies from about 6 to 12 weeks for pure indicas with their shorter flowering time than pure sativas.
 Mixed indica/sativa strains have an intermediate flowering time.
 The sex is clearly revealed in the first phase, the actual flowering.
 Males produce little ball-like flowers clustered together like grapes called panicles.
 Most plants (except auto flowering strains that flower independently of photoperiod) begin to flower under diminishing light.
 In nature, cannabis plants sense the forthcoming winter as the Earth revolves about the Sun and daylight reduces in duration (see also season).
 The next phase consists in the fruition (or fruiting): the females inflorescences that were not pollinated (i.e.: fertilized by male pollen) start to produce infructescences that contain sticky white resin-containing glands (or trichomes) in a final attempt for pollination by windborne male pollen.
 The trichomes produce resins that contain the largest amounts of THC and CBN, the two main psychoactive substances.
-Fertilized females continue to produce resinous trichomes but more plant energy is consumed by the production of seeds, which can be half the mass of a fertilized bract; thus, to maximize resin per gram, infertile cultivation is preferred.
+Fertilized females continue to produce resinous trichomes but more plant energy is consumed by the production of seeds, which can be half the mass of a fertilized bract; thus, to maximize resin by weight, infertile cultivation is preferred.

-Inflorescence that produce no seeds are called sin semilla (which translates to "without seeds" in Spanish, and is often misspelled as one word).
+Inflorescences that produce no seeds are called sin semilla (which translates to "without seeds" in Spanish, and is often misspelled as one word).
 Potent sin semilla is especially important to medical users, to minimize the amount of cannabis they must consume to be afforded relief.
 Cannabis with seeds is generally considered to be of inferior quality and/or grown with inferior technique.